abhilashsahu/DjangoRestFramework/README.md

 ### Run the User Interface
 ```
-# Open terminal and run the server on current folder using following command
+# Open a termimnal, traverse to project directory and run the server for frontent using following command

 python -m http.server 80